MaximeTAlgosup/AfterWords/README.md

 ## Usage

 1. Connect to AfterWords on your device.
-2. Check the different instances and companies you want/ have to inform of your loved one.
+2. Check the different instances and companies you want/ have to inform of your loved one death.
 3. Link all necessary/asked documents to AfterWords.
 4. Complete the letters missing sections (security number, etc.).
 5. Click on the Send button.